Homeschooling Social Issues: The Truth

 I’ve met many children who were utterly miserable at school and who now thrive as home educated children.

 Our Typical Homeschool Weekly Social Schedule

-Our weekly social schedule when the kids were younger looked like this (check out our homeschooling Youtube channel for our current homeschool routines):
+Our weekly social schedule when the kids were younger looked like this:

 Monday: Meet-up with a few families at a local farm.
 The kids inevitably make friends with other kids visiting the farm as well as playing with their regular friends.
 Then swimming in the evening with a different set of friends.

 Tuesday: Meet-up at a local National Trust (venue changes each week); Beavers for one of our kids in the evening.
 Around 6 families attend the National Trust meet-up and the kids spend the day playing in the woods and looking around historic grounds and buildings; the adults spend the time freezing their bits off, keeping a death-grip on their Thermos and doing headcounts of their offspring.

 Wednesday: Often a park-based playdate or visit to a friend’s house.

 Thursday: Meet-up at a local softplay (around 8-10 families)

 Friday: Ballet class (6 kids in our eldest daughter’s class, 20 in middle daughter’s) followed by a park meet-up (oh, sheesh, millions of kids, they blur into one feral pack) followed by a playdate.